1436-TCCD-MTN/ProjectReference/src/events.md

     * generate random number between 0 and 1, > 0.2 then flag = !flag to flip it
 * Take user input and resolve based on their choice.

-### `FUNCTION check_for_mountains(game_state: BYREF MUTABLE GameState) `
-* Runs the checks to see if the player has reached the mountain ranges.
-There are two that they can encounter, the South Pass and the Blue Mountains.
-This event can only happen once the player has passed 950 miles.
-* Once the player has reached 950 miles, the chance for the event to occur is calculated as follows:
-    * num = a random number between 1 and 10
-    * a = (miles_traveled / 100 - 15)^2
-    * b = (a + 72) / (a + 12)
-    * c = 9 - b
-    * If num <= c, then the player has reached the mountain ranges.

 ### `FUNCTION check_for_event(game_state: BYREF MUTABLE GameState)`
 This function is the main entry point for all the random events.
 It will generate a random number between 1 and 100 and choose a random event based on the number generated.
 * Call the get_random_int function with min=1 and max=100.